-If a student who is withdrawing received financial aid, a refund will be made according to the refund policy of Title
+If a student who is withdrawing received financial aid, a refund will be made according to the refund policy of Title IV Aid.

-IV Aid.
 Refunds for Federal Title IV programs shall be made according to the following distribution priority list:

-- 1. Federal Pell Grant Program

-- 2. Federal Supplemental Education Opportunity Grant Program

-- 3. State Grants

-- 4. Tribal Scholarships
+- 1. Federal Pell Grant Program - Federal Supplemental Education Opportunity Grant Program - 3.
+State Grants - 4.
+IAIA Scholarships/Tribal Scholarships (if required by the Tribe)

-- 5. IAIA Scholarships

-- 6. The Student Incentive Grant